 1 to 3 credits.
-Prerequisite: Permission of instructor.
 Lecture course or seminar on a topic or field of special interest, as determined by the instructor.

 1 to 3 credits.
 Prerequisite: Permission of instructor.
 Directed independent study of a topic or field of special interest.
 This may involve readings, research, laboratory or field work, and preparation of papers, as agreed to in advance, by student and instructor.